 About thirty minutes later, the midwife did the “Apgar” test, which should have been done at 1 and 5 minutes post-delivery.
 She also showed us signs of his respiratory distress: flaring nostrils, chest recession, and a “grunting” sound as he tried to breathe.
 Nothing was written in his clinical notes at this time, although one long entry was written up about 2 hours later, in which she falsely stated that his Apgar score was done at 1 and 5 minutes, with scores of 1 out of 2, and then 2 out of 2, for breathing.

 - Problem.
-The midwife was clearly aware of Cody’s respiratory distress but again failed to press the big red button on the wall or the pager on her belt to access help from the labour ward upstairs.
+The midwife was clearly aware of Cody’s respiratory distress but failed to access help from the labour ward upstairs.

 - Problem.
 It was the midwife’s responsibility to follow protocol.
 She had the medical knowledge to inform her decision.
 I personally believe she had a significant bias against medical intervention, which interfered with her clinical judgment.

 - Regret.
-Trusting the midwife and following her advice, rather than bravely making a decision for ourselves.
-Disclaimer: Someone told me once that “they’d have taken their baby straight to the NICU”.
-It’s easy to say that in hindsight when you haven’t just given birth to a massive baby, and you don’t have hormones surging through your exhausted body.
+We trusted the midwife and followed her advice rather than bravely making a decision for ourselves.
+Disclaimer: Someone told me once that “they would have taken their baby straight to the NICU” (which is a pretty rude thing to say to someone grieving the death of their baby.)
+It’s easy to say that in hindsight, when you haven’t just given birth to a massive baby, and you don’t have hormones surging through your exhausted body.
 I wasn’t in a position to make a logical, informed decision.
 I had a great relationship with the midwife I’d been seeing throughout the pregnancy and trusted her judgment as a health professional.

 Once Cody and I were stabilised, the midwife draped a blanket around us to “warm him up a bit” and made me a cup of tea (that fixes everything, right?).
 I was instructed not to breastfeed him as he “might have to go to the nursery a bit later on.”

-For the next hour and a half, the midwife occasionally popped her head into the room to ask how things were going.
+For the next hour and a half, the midwife occasionally popped her head into the room to ask me how he was.
 One comment I specifically recall saying was, “He makes a sort of moaning sound when I lift his legs up” (his legs were heavy and flopping down).
 This is alarming, on reflection.
 She seemed to think nothing of it.